 Be it questions, letters to the editor, job applications, or anything else, something written that sounds like it came from a barely-literate teenager is likely to be treated as if that’s exactly who wrote it.

-It doesn’t matter how smart you really are; it’s your written and spoken language skills that convey perhaps the most important impression of just who you are.
+It doesn’t matter how smart you really are; your written and spoken language skills convey an impression of who you are.
 And even if the impression is wrong, it sticks.
 It can be nearly impossible to overcome.

 You’re not going to get that corner office if you speak and write like someone who never finished high school.

-Why it matters: The computer programmer
+Why it matters: the computer programmer

-I’m often asked what’s the most important language to learn when becoming a computer programmer.
+[a._twitter p=”1″]I’m often asked the most important language to learn when becoming a computer programmer.
 Nowadays, my response is “English.”[/al_tweet]

 That’s not what most people expect.